MichaelDowse/michaeldowse.github.io/_posts/2014-10-19-cold-flat-white.markdown

 Last year the Iced Mocha was my drink; a cold coffee with chocolate, and either ice cream or ice.
 Some would say it's not a real coffee, I say it's delicious.

 It may seem impractical to drink iced coffee in winter, it didn't stop me, but some find the idea a bit jarring.
-Anyway, now that summer is approaching there's no excuse not to embrace iced coffee.
+Anyway, now that summer is approaching there's no excuse not to embrace iced coffee. <!--more-->

 Earlier this year I discovered my favorite coffee of all: the Cold Flat White from [People's Coffee](http://peoplescoffee.co.nz/) (conveniently located only a few blocks from my house in Newtown).
 The Cold Flat White is a simple drink: cold brewed coffee, milk, and a touch of Maple Syrup.
 It's delicious and I strongly recommend trying it.